 It is my view, if you take an analysed life and mix it up with faith, then you have a wonderful path to trod.
 A path that is full of wonder and mystery where one can walk through each day and feel the connectedness in all things — feel a part of this great cosmic thing we have going on here.

-So what would the disruptive, Jewish, Galilean carpenter think — if, instead of crawling out of his cave three days later — he appeared nearly 2000 years later and took a detour from ascending to heaven to have a good look around?
+So what would the disruptive, Jewish, Galilean carpenter think — if, instead of crawling out of his cave three days later — he took a detour from ascending to heaven and appeared nearly 2000 years later to have a good look around?

 He would likely say: “Keep the faith brothers and sisters, but please don’t join the church.”